-The Corporation's access to capital may become restricted or repayment could be required.
+The Company's access to capital may become restricted or repayment could be required.

-The Corporation's business plan is subject to the availability of additional financing for future costs of operations or expansion that might not be available or may not be available on favourable terms.
-If the Corporation's cash flow from operations is not sufficient to fund its capital expenditure requirements, there can be no assurance that additional debt or equity financing will be available to meet these requirements on terms acceptable to the Corporation or at all, particularly if the Corporation's debt levels remain above industry standards.
-The Corporation's inability to raise capital could impede its growth and could materially adversely affect the business, financial condition, results of operations and cash flows of the Corporation.
+The Company's business plan is subject to the availability of additional financing for future costs of operations or expansion that might not be available or may not be available on favourable terms.
+If the Company's cash flow from operations is not sufficient to fund its capital expenditure requirements, there can be no assurance that additional debt or equity financing will be available to meet these requirements on terms acceptable to the Company or at all, particularly if the Company's debt levels remain above industry standards.
+The Company's inability to raise capital could impede its growth and could materially adversely affect the business, financial condition, results of operations and cash flows of the Company.

-The Corporation is required to comply with covenants under the Credit Agreement, the 1.5 Lien Notes Indenture and the Second Lien Notes Indenture.
-In the event that the Corporation does not comply with such covenants, the Corporation's access to capital could be restricted or repayment could be required.
-Such non-compliance could result from an impairment charge to the Corporation's capital assets, which is determined based on management's estimates and assumptions when certain internal and external factors indicate the need for the Corporation to assess its capital assets balance for impairment.
-If realized, these risks could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+The Company is required to comply with covenants under the Credit Agreement, the 1.5 Lien Notes Indenture and the Second Lien Notes Indenture.
+In the event that the Company does not comply with such covenants, the Company's access to capital could be restricted or repayment could be required.
+Such non-compliance could result from an impairment charge to the Company's capital assets, which is determined based on management's estimates and assumptions when certain internal and external factors indicate the need for the Company to assess its capital assets balance for impairment.
+If realized, these risks could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.

-Even if the Corporation is able to obtain new financing, it may not be on commercially reasonable terms or terms that are acceptable to the Corporation.
-If the Corporation is unable to repay amounts owing under the Credit Agreement, the 1.5 Lien Notes Indenture or the Second Lien Notes Indenture, the lenders could proceed to foreclose or otherwise realize upon any collateral granted to them to secure the indebtedness.
-The acceleration of the Corporation's indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-default or cross-acceleration provisions.
-In addition, operating and financial restrictions exist under the Credit Agreement, the 1.5 Lien Notes Indenture and the Second Lien Notes Indenture, which include restrictions on the payment of dividends, repurchase or making of other distributions with respect to the Corporation's securities, incurrence of additional indebtedness, provision of guarantees, making of capital expenditures and entering into of certain transactions, among others.
+Even if the Company is able to obtain new financing, it may not be on commercially reasonable terms or terms that are acceptable to the Company.
+If the Company is unable to repay amounts owing under the Credit Agreement, the 1.5 Lien Notes Indenture or the Second Lien Notes Indenture the lenders could proceed to foreclose or otherwise realize upon any collateral granted to them to secure the indebtedness.
+The acceleration of the Company's indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-default or cross-acceleration provisions.
+In addition, operating and financial restrictions exist under the Credit Agreement, the 1.5 Lien Notes Indenture and the Second Lien Notes Indenture which include restrictions on the payment of dividends, repurchase or making of other distributions with respect to the Company's securities, incurrence of indebtedness, provision of guarantees, making of capital expenditures and entering into of certain transactions, among others.